 The Android App Bundle was introduced at 2018’s Google I/O event.
-It’s the new official publishing format for Android apps.
-Google introduced it to reduce file sizes for users and introduce a few new features.
+It continues to be the official publishing format for Android apps.
+Google introduced it over the APK to reduce file sizes for users and introduce a few new features.

-Coined Dynamic Delivery, Google will use an AAB to generate a more targeted APK file to delivery to the user.
-For example, they will only serve MDPI devices with MDPI resources.
+Coined Dynamic Delivery, Google uses the AAB format to generate a more targeted APK file to deliver to the user.
+For example, only serve MDPI devices with MDPI resources.

-To now use AAB we had to make a couple of updates to our script.
+To now use AAB we had to make a couple of updates to our bash script, detailed previously in this post.

 Previously our script used the APK to determine the package name and version code of the app.
 This meant our script could be used in different projects, without any extra configuration.